2023 Best Allied Health Services Associate Degree Schools in Wisconsin

 Read full report on Allied Health & Medical Assisting Services at Madison Area Technical College

-Blackhawk Technical College did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a associate degree.
-It came in at #6 on the list.
-Located in the small suburb of Janesville, BTC is a public college with a small student population.
+Blackhawk Technical College ranked #6 on this year’s Best Allied Health Services Associate Degree Schools in Wisconsin list.
+Located in the suburb of Janesville, BTC is a public school with a small student population.

 On average, medical assisting graduates from BTC take out $16,933 in student loans while working on their Associate Degree.

-Moraine Park Technical College came in at #7 in this year’s edition of the Best Allied Health Services Associate Degree Schools in Wisconsin ranking.
-Located in the small city of Fond du Lac, Moraine Park Technical College is a public college with a small student population.
+With a ranking of #7, Moraine Park Technical College did quite well on this year’s best schools for allied health and medical assisting services students working on their associate degree.
+Located in the city of Fond du Lac, Moraine Park Technical College is a public college with a small student population.

 While working on their Associate Degree, medical assisting majors at Moraine Park Technical College accumulate an average of around $16,559 in student debt.

-Chippewa Valley Technical College came in at #8 in this year’s edition of the Best Allied Health Services Associate Degree Schools in Wisconsin ranking.
+Chippewa Valley Technical College ranked #8 on this year’s Best Allied Health Services Associate Degree Schools in Wisconsin list.
 CVTC is a moderately-sized public school located in the small city of Eau Claire.

 On average, medical assisting graduates from CVTC take out $23,974 in student loans while working on their Associate Degree.